gamesbook/protograf/docs/source/card_decks.rst

 column corresponding to another Card based on the value of a named column in the current Card.

-It takes three properties; the names of the three columns (remember that these names **are** case-sensitive):
+It takes three properties which correspond to the names of the three columns (remember that these names **are** case-sensitive):

 - the *first* column name is one that must contain a value for the current card;
-- the *second* column name is one that is used to find a matching card whose column must contain a value that mtaches that of the one appearing in the the current Card
+- the *second* column name is one that is used to find a matching card whose column must contain a value that matches that of the one appearing in the current Card
 - the *third* column is the one that will return the value for the matched Card.